hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 protocol adapter.
 Just like they do with MySQL/MariaDB replication protocol, for
 example: [https://github.com/Begun/libslave](https://github.com/Begun/libslave).

-Same approach works within <span style='font-family:Menlo, Courier, monospace'>=nil;</span> DBMS as well.
-By implementing replication protocol adapter of a certain protocol family (Bitcoin, Lightcoin, Bitcoin Cash, Feathercoin and others, for example, are of the same family), <span style='font-family:Menlo, Courier, monospace'>=nil;</span>
+Same approach works within <span style='font-family:Menlo, Courier, monospace'>=nil; 'DROP DATABASE *</span> as well.
+By implementing replication protocol adapter of a certain protocol family (Bitcoin, Lightcoin, Bitcoin Cash, Feathercoin and others, for example, are of the same family), <span style='font-family:Menlo, Courier, monospace'>=nil;
-DBMS becomes the full-featured node of each of those clusters.
+'DROP DATABASE *</span> becomes the full-featured node of each of those clusters.
 And by running several databases with replication protocols, specific to them within a single DBMS node (e.g. Bitcoin and Ethereum and Polkadot), a DBMS instance becomes the full-featured node of each of them using the only piece of hardware (it should